Suffolk District Attorney Ray Tierney makes pitch for 4 more years

 Tierney said a similar collaborative investigative effort across law enforcement agencies has led to arrests and convictions for retail and auto thefts, and quality-of-life and public safety issues such as illegal dumping and street racing.
 After being welcomed on stage by the parents of an opioid overdose victim, Tierney said his office intends to put an emphasis on combating the opioid epidemic.

-Tierney, in his initial campaign against incumbent Tim Sini, said as district attorney he would reinstall ShotSpotter technology in the county and lobby the state Legislature to overturn bail reform laws.
-On Tuesday, he shared statistics regarding a reduction in shootings in 2024 that he said points to the success of the ShotsSpotter program and vowed to continue pushing for tougher bail standards.
+Tierney, in his initial campaign against incumbent Tim Sini, said as district attorney he would reinstall ShotSpotter technology in the county and lobby the State Legislature to overturn bail reform laws.
+On Tuesday, he shared statistics regarding a reduction in shootings in 2024 that he said points to the success of the ShotSpotter program and vowed to continue pushing for tougher bail standards.

 Suffolk County Democratic Chairman Rich Schaffer said his party has not heard from any potential candidates to challenge Tierney in his bid for reelection.
 Schaffer said he will likely recommend that his nominating committee either throw its support behind the district attorney or decline to nominate an opponent.
 Schaffer noted the way Tierney has collaborated with Sheriff Errol Toulon, who won election as a Democrat.